datanav/docs/gdpr-platform-developer-docs.rst

 * :ref:`Unstructured data integration <gdpr_unstructured_data>`

 Prior to using the APIs for automation purposes, the GDPR platform must be configured for automation.
-This is similar to the process described in the :ref:`GDPR data types and purposes configuration <>` document, but involves a couple of additional columns in the data type sheet of the setup spreadsheet.
+This is similar to the process described in the :ref:`GDPR data types and purposes configuration <gdpr_data_types_purposes_configuration>` document, but involves a couple of additional columns in the data type sheet of the setup spreadsheet.
 The purposes sheet is unchanged.

 You can download a template with these additional columns :download:`here <files/GDPR setup data automated.xlsx>`